 Sounds absurd but we will train our ears and our musical memory, remembering how the tuned ukulele sounds.
 Imagining the sound of Do we will put the string corresponding to that sound.
 Taking this as a reference we will press the 4 fret that corresponds to the sound of Mi with this sound we will tune to the second string, with the second string tuned in Mi, we will press the 5 fret that corresponds to the sound of La, tuning with this sound the first string.
 In the same string of Mi we will press the 3 fret that corresponds to the sun note, with this sound we will tune the fourth string.
 We reviewed one last time for all the ropes.
 You may not be tuned to exact notes but at least you can play and practice.

 All this may sound entangled but we recommend you take it easy and study it step by step.
 If you still have doubts you can tell the workers of the Ukulelería and they will attend you with pleasure Do you know another method?
 Tell us how you found this blog.

 Comments will be approved before showing.

-Aloha friends of Ukuleleria!
+Aloha ukulelist community friends of the Ukuleleria